mozilla/telemetry-airflow/README.md

 ### Updating Python dependencies

-Add new Python dependencies into `requirements.in` and execute `make pip-install-local`
+Add new Python dependencies into `requirements.in` or `requirements-dev.in` and execute `make pip-install-local`

 ### Build Container